robin8588/urlshorter/README.md

 - `events` - Invocation events that you can use to invoke the function.
 - `__tests__` - Unit tests for the application code.
 - `template.yml` - A template that defines the application's AWS resources.
+- `web` - FrontEnd pages to demonstrate how this service works
+- `web/swagger` - SwaggerUI page to demonstrate how this service api work

 Resources for this project are defined in the `template.yml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.